-Peppermint extract is great for baking.
+Making your own peppermint extract is surprisingly simple and is wonderful to have on hand in the kitchen.
 It works well if you want to make a delicious peppermint bark, a cake, or even a brownie with a little mint flavor.
 Recently, we were doing some holiday baking and we took a look at the ingredients in our store bought peppermint extract, and it got us thinking.
 We’ve been making our own vanilla extract for a few years, why couldn’t we make our own mint extract too?

 Like most gardeners we have an overzealous mint patch, so there’s always an abundance of mint at our disposal.
 We also had some vodka on hand from making a batch of vanilla extract, (we also use it to make some cleaning products).
 A mid-grade, high proof vodka is sufficient for extracts.
 It is important to note that most vodka is gluten free.
 However, if gluten is a concern, you may want to reference this gluten-free vodka list.
 If you don’t want to use vodka, rum is a good substitute.